JohnnyBlocks/JBs-Lab-Development/_posts/stories/2023-01-07-jsaux-180-adapter.md

 image: assets/images/jsaux-180.webp
 ---

-We've been waiting and January 15th is the date...Amazon will have the [JSAUX 180 USB-C Adapter](https://amzn.to/3ZhnBit) for order.
+We've been waiting and January 15th is the date.
+Amazon will have the [JSAUX 180 USB-C Adapter](https://amzn.to/3ZhnBit) for order.
 No more awkward cables.<!--more-->

 ## Such Convenience